 - 10 ounces dark chocolate chips

-In a medium mixing bowl, whisk together the flour, cocoa powder, baking powder, and salt.
+- In a medium mixing bowl, whisk together the flour, cocoa powder, baking soda, and salt.

 Cream until light and fluffy.